-Anyway, we hiked and we climbed and as we reached the base of the mountains we began to find evidence of the ruins.
+Anyway, we hiked and we climbed and we reached the base of the mountains.
+It was then we began to find evidence of the ruins.

 Dripping Springs was the place to see and be seen.
-And even though their guest rooms were nothing more than a tiny room with a wood and rope-made cot, it still offered quite the social scene with card games, dances, lively dinner conversation and most likely the pure joy of dipping one’s toes in the cool mountain spring water.
+And, even though their guest rooms were nothing more than a tiny room with a wood and rope-made cot, it still offered quite the social scene.
+There were card games, dances, and lively dinner conversations.
+And, most likely the pure joy of dipping one’s toes in the cool mountain spring water.

 The Village of Mesilla

-Anyway, feeling so good about surviving the dire warnings of “the sign” and finding ourselves pretty much ravenous, we headed for the village of Mesilla, which as I have stated before, is where we found some of the best Mexican food we’ve ever had the delightful pleasure of stuffing our faces with.
+Feeling so good about surviving the dire warnings of “the sign” we found ourselves pretty much ravenous.
+We headed for the village of Mesilla.
+I have stated before, Mesilla is where we found some of the best Mexican food.
+We had the delightful pleasure of stuffing our faces.

-And that my friends, is how we spent the day hiking in the Organ Moutains, exploring the ruins of a once fabulous spa retreat and eating ridiculously good food in Las Cruces, New Mexico, while driving east across the USA.
+And that my friends, is how we spent the day hiking in the Organ Mountains.
+We explored the ruins of a once fabulous spa retreat.
+And, we are ridiculously good food in Las Cruces, New Mexico.
+All while driving east across the USA.